2 of 24 - Cornwall 1958

 reason, labelled by my family “accident prone”, and yet later in life and for

-34 years I pursued a career in construction safety management.
+34 years I pursued a career in construction safety management denying that such

 The earliest example I remember of my “accident proneness”